ikonentj/stadi/README.md

 The module contains the code to formulate and solve the *static bike sharing rebalancing problem with demand intervals* (SBRP-DI).
 We have named the module as 'stadi' for easier pronunciation.
 The module is used to generate the results presented in the manuscript:

-- Ikonen, T. J., Heljanko, K., Harjunkoski, I. (2024).
-A generalized disjunctive programming model for the static bike sharing rebalancing problem with demand intervals (submitted).
+- Ikonen, T. J., Heljanko, K., Harjunkoski, I. A generalized disjunctive programming model for the static bike sharing rebalancing problem with demand intervals.
+Optim Eng (2025). https://doi.org/10.1007/s11081-024-09942-z

 The module includes an implementation of the queueing system based prediction method, the clustering model, and the routing model by Schuijbroek et al. (2017).
 See the reference for further details.